Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-Aaron Gordon be on the court for the Denver Nuggets at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, will be in action at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to place a wager on Gordon's props, we look at his available ones, providing some stats and trends, below.
+With prop bets in place for Gordon, let's look at some stats and trends to assist you in making good selections.

 Aaron Gordon Prop Bets vs. the Heat